EcoFinanceNetwork/efn/README.md

 1. Blocks are produced by a limited set of validators.
 2. Validators take turns to produce blocks in a PoA manner, similar to Ethereum's Clique consensus engine.
-3. Validator set are elected in and out based on a staking based governance on Binance Chain.
+3. Validator set are elected in and out based on a staking based governance on EcoFinance Chain.
 4. The validator set change is relayed via a cross-chain communication mechanism.
 5. Parlia consensus engine will interact with a set of [system contracts](https://github.com/binance-chain/docs-site/blob/add-bsc/docs/smart-chain/guides/concepts/system-contract.md) to achieve liveness slash, revenue distributing and validator set renewing func.

-### Light Client of Binance Chain
+### Light Client of EcoFinance Chain

-To achieve the cross-chain communication from Binance Chain to EcoFinance Network, need introduce a on-chain light client verification algorithm.
+To achieve the cross-chain communication from EcoFinance Chain to EcoFinance Network, need introduce a on-chain light client verification algorithm.
 It contains two parts:

 1. [Stateless Precompiled contracts](https://github.com/binance-chain/bsc/blob/master/core/vm/contracts_lightclient.go) to do tendermint header verification and Merkle Proof verification.